astrobytes-edu/astr596-modeling-universe/04-astrophysics/01-stellar-physics-basics.md

 ---
 title: "Stellar Physics: From First Principles to the Main-Sequence"
-subtitle: "Modeling the Universe | Astrophysics Fundamentals"
+subtitle: "Astrophysics Fundamentals | Modeling the Universe"
 exports:
   - format: pdf
 ---